Save Money

 How To Build an Emergency Fund is all based on first identifying your financial needs, financial goals and finding the tools to accomplish it.

 Building an emergency fund is a crucial aspect of personal finance.
 Life is full of unexpected events, such as medical emergencies, job loss, or major car repairs, and having a financial safety net in place can provide peace of mind and protect you from financial hardship.
-An emergency fund acts as a cushion to cover unforeseen expenses, allowing you to navigate through challenging times without resorting to debt or compromising your financial stability.

 1. Assess Your Budget